-Myth In this case, the word approximately is important because now we know that for independent assortment of characters to occur the genes that govern these characters need to be located either on non-homologous chromosomes or very far apart on the same chromosome.
+Topic Misconception/ Myth Scientific fact In this case, the word approximately is important because now we know that for independent assortment of characters to occur the genes that govern these characters need to be located either on non-homologous chromosomes or very far apart on the same chromosome.
 The seven traits chosen by Mendel are now known not to be on seven different chromosomes.
 This is at variance to what most of us continue mistakenly to believe, teach, and write in textbooks (Singer 1978; Tortora & Becker 1978; Ward 1980).
 Lamprecht (1961) 21 who made an extensive study of linkage in peas reported that three of Mendel's original genes were on one chromosome and two were on another.
 The other two genes are on two different chromosomes.
-Now we know that 2 genes are located on chromosome number 1, 3 genes on chromosome number 4 and 2 genes are on two different chromosomes.
-Now we know that 2 genes are located on chromosome number 5.
-(O'Brien, 1933 22).
-We do not have Mendel's results on his crosses of a dihybrid involving differences in length of stem and pod shape.
+Now we know that 2 genes are located on chromosome number 1, 3 genes on chromosome number 4 and 2 genes on chromosome number 5.
+(O'Brien, 1993) 22 We do not have Mendel's results on his crosses of a dihybrid involving differences in length of stem and pod shape.
 These results would have been interesting because it is highly likely that they did not conform to the idea of independent assortment since the genes governing those traits are on the same chromosome only 13 map units apart.
-Mendel cross involving the colour of the seed abumen, and the form of the seed.
+Mendel reported the results of a trihybrid cross involving the colour of the seed coat, the colour of the seed albumen, and the form of the seed.
 The genes for the first two traits are on the same chromosome, chromosome 1, but they are too far apart to show linkage.
-If those genes had been closer, Mendel undoubtedly would have obtained different results that again would not conform to the idea different the first two traits are inherited independent.
+If those genes had been closer, Mendel undoubtedly would have obtained different results that again would not have confirmed the idea that traits are inherited independently.
 Luck was definitely on the side of Mendel.
-5. Evolution i) Ind all es i) Individuals within a species are all essentially alike.
-(Fisher & Moody , 2002) 6 Individuals within a species vary significantly.
+5. Evolution i) Individuals within a species are all essentially alike.
+(Fisher & Moody, 2002) Individuals within a species vary significantly.
 Because variation can be observed even in individuals of the same species.

-lopic Misconception/ Myth Scientific fact ii) Variations within a population arise due to environmental pressure, e.g. webbed feet of ducks and long necks of giraffes developed due to environmental need.
-(Fisher & Moody, 2002) 6 These features came into being from some sudden mutation which proved to be advantageous to the environment at that time. iii) Individuals respond to a changed environment by becoming slightly better adapted to that environment with each successive generation.
-(Fisher & Moody , 2002) 6 Individuals with an adaptation favoured by the current environment will gener- ally contribute more offspring to the next generation. iv)) Competition occurs among members of the same or different species.
+Topic Misconception/ Myth Scientific fact ii) Variations within a population arise due to environmental pressure, e.g. webbed feet of ducks and long necks of giraffes developed due to environmental need.
+(Fisher & Moody, 2002)6 These features came into being from some sudden mutation which proved to be advantageous to the environment at that time. iii) Individuals respond to a changed environment by becoming slightly better adapted to that environment with each successive generation.
+(Fisher & Moody, 2002)6 Individuals with an adaptation favoured by the current environment will generally contribute more offspring to the next generation. iv)) Competition occurs among members of the same or different species.
 This competition usually takes the form of physical combat and the strongest individuals win.
-(Fisher & Moody , 2002) 6 Competition occurs among members of a species for space, food etc. The members who are best suited to that environment ultimatetely emerge as victors.
-This has nothing to do with an organism being physically powerful. v) Mutations occur in response to needs.
-(Fisher & Moody , 2002) 6 v) Mutations occur in response Mutations are chance events.
-Mutations do not arise in response to an organism's to needs.
-(Fisher & Moody, 2002) 6
+(Fisher & Moody, 2002) iv)) Competition occurs among Competition occurs among members of a species for space, food etc. The members of the same or different members who are best suited to that environment ultimatetely emerge as victors. species.
+This competition usually This has nothing to do with an organism being physically powerful. combat and the strongest individuals win.
+(Fisher & Moody, 2002) 6 v) Mutations occur in response to needs.
+(Fisher & Moody, 2002) v) Mutations occur in response Mutations are chance events.
+Mutations do not arise in response to an organism's to needs. $(Fisher \& Moody, 2002)^6$